 CFNC Recruitment and Marketing.
-Creating a focused module on the College Foundation of North Carolina, Inc. website (CFNC.org) would provide prospective teachers with a single source for information concerning education and licensing requirements; grants, scholarships, and loan programs for future teachers in North Carolina; and online applications for both admission and financial support. (\$25,000 - \$25,000)
+Creating a focused module on the College Foundation of North Carolina, Inc. website (CFNC.org) would provide prospective teachers with a single source for information concerning education and licensing requirements; grants, scholarships, and loan programs for future teachers in

+North Carolina; and online applications for both admission and financial support.

 North Carolina Teacher Recruitment Scholarship Loan Program.
-The program would offer 300 scholarships to new resident students who agree to pursue studies resulting in teacher certification in North Carolina as well as teach in a state or federally operated school in North Carolina for one year for each year they received the benefit. (\$1,050,000 - \$1,050,000)
+The program would offer 300 scholarships to new resident students who agree to pursue studies resulting in teacher certification in North Carolina as well as teach in a state or federally operated school in North Carolina for one year for each year they received the benefit.

 Increased Funding for Clinical Courses.
 A state allocation is needed to provide adequate financial support for teacher preparation clinical- and field-based courses requiring faculty-student ratios smaller than regular courses.
-This recommendation has also been endorsed by the Board of Governors' Special Committee Reviewing the Funding Model for Enrollment Growth and is therefore included in the funding request in Line 1 a - Enrollment Changes and Other Funding Adjustments.

 Clinical Faculty for University-School Teacher Education Partnerships.
-Twenty-nine non-tenure track clinical faculty positions would be assigned to support intern teaching assignments in both University-based undergraduate and 2+2 degree completion programs, NC TEACH, and other lateral entry programs with teachers seeking licensure through the University. (\$2,156,382 - \$2,156,282)
+Twenty-nine non-tenure track clinical faculty positions would be assigned to support intern teaching assignments in both University-based undergraduate and 2+2 degree completion programs, NC TEACH, and other lateral entry programs with teachers seeking licensure through the University.